SCALEit-eG/scaleit-interfaces-specification/AssetManagement/README.md

 - URIs create hierarchies
 - URI namespaces / prefixes can be reserved for an asset hierarchy

+## Identities
+Assets are assigned ownership and authorization to identities.
+These identities can be person entities or non-person entities.
+Both identities are identified by mere strings.

+The identity strings could be:
+- E-Mail for a person entity
+- Device Id or domain name registered in a digital certificate for a non-person entity

+Authentication, i.e. establishing an identity, is assumed to be done by an authentication component before this API.

 ## Asset Management

 Types of Assets: